Dija0/Dija0/README.md

-### Hi there 👋
+###Hi👋,

-My name is Dija
+my name is Hadijat

-- 🔭 I’m currently working on my niche
-- 🌱 I’m currently learning solidity
-- 👯 I’m looking to collaborate
-on web3-related stuff
-- 🤔 I’m looking to expand my Web3 knowledge
-- 💬 Ask me about smart contracts👀
-- 📫 How to reach me: email- dijaabiola0303@gmail.com and on Twitter- dija_abiola
-- ⚡ Fun fact: I like blue
+i am currently a CS student enjoying the experience i am learning and currently working on my niche i am open to collaborate on fun project that spike my intrest my email- dijaabiola0303@gmail.com have a good one👍